Athletics Ireland Licensing

 - It is requested that no event promotions take place prior to a Licence being approved and granted.

 Athletics Ireland Insurance will provide insurance cover for the race on issue of the Licence.
+Proof of insurance is needed if applying for a Charitable/Organisational Licence, Commercial or International Licence.

 - A mandatory part of the process is a requirement to make a risk assessment.